Luxiyalu/jquery-youtube/README.md

 1. Wraps up YouTube iFrame API with jQuery access ```$('#ytplayer').play()```
 2. Lays out events by name instead of the original state change 1, 2, 3... (```onReady, onStart, onPause, onEnd...```)
 3. Adds API for full-screen feature ```$('#player').toggleFullScreen()```
+4. Adds a patch for the wmode issue

 ## How to use